vmware-tanzu/community-edition/docs/site/content/docs/latest/ref-aws.md

     - 3  NAT gateways
     - By default, 3 EIPs, one for each NAT gateway, for clusters deployed in their own VPC.
 You can optionally share VPCs rather than creating new ones, such as a workload cluster sharing a VPC with its management cluster.

 - AWS implements a set of default limits or quotas on these types of resources and allows you to modify the limits.
-Typically, the default limits are sufficient to get started creating clusters from Tanzu Kubernetes Grid Installer.
+Typically, the default limits are sufficient to get started creating clusters from Tanzu Installer.
 However, as you increase the number of clusters you are running or the workloads on your clusters, you will encroach on these limits.
 When you reach the limits imposed by AWS, any attempts to provision that type of resource fail.
 As a result, Tanzu is unable to create a new cluster, or you might be unable to create additional deployments on your existing clusters.
 Therefore, regularly assess the limits you have specified in AWS account and adjust them as necessary to fit your business needs.

 For information about the sizes of cluster node instances, see [Amazon EC2 Instance Types](https://aws.amazon.com/ec2/instance-types/) in the AWS documentation.